21 Most Underrated American Tourist Spots That Aren’t Overcrowded (Yet)

 iStock

 If you’ve never heard of North Cascades, you’re definitely not alone—and that’s exactly why it’s still a hidden gem.
 This park has some of the most rugged, jaw-dropping mountain scenery in the entire United States, but it gets a fraction of the visitors compared to places like Yosemite.
 Picture jagged peaks, glacial lakes, and dense forests without having to elbow your way down the trail.
-Plus, the drive along Highway 20 (the North Cascades Highway) is breathtaking in its own right, according to Evie Carrick from Travel + Leisure.
+Plus, the drive along Highway 20 (the North Cascades Highway) is breathtaking in its own right.

 North Cascades is sometimes called the “American Alps,” and it definitely lives up to the nickname.
 There are over 300 glaciers here, more than any other U.S. park outside Alaska.
 You can camp, hike, or just take scenic drives without feeling like you’re in a tourist conveyor belt.
 If you love photography, fall colors here are absolutely electric.